sss999527/ropo-for-BC_MDA/README.md

 python main.py --config MiniDomainNet.yaml --target-domain painting -bp "$(pwd)"
 ```
 You can download the dataset from [DomainNet](https://ai.bu.edu/M3SDA/).
+The training parameters of some datasets can be downloaded from Baidu Netdisk:()

 The training results for four main datasets are as follows:
   * Results on DigitFive and Office31 dataset.